Contrasting Katapult (KPLT) and The Competition

-Katapult (NASDAQ:KPLT – Get Rating) is one of 22 public companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it compare to its competitors?
-We will compare Katapult to related businesses based on the strength of its valuation, earnings, dividends, profitability, institutional ownership, analyst recommendations and risk.
+Katapult (NASDAQ:KPLT – Get Rating) is one of 22 public companies in the “Equipment rental & leasing, not elsewhere classified” industry, but how does it compare to its peers?
+We will compare Katapult to related companies based on the strength of its risk, dividends, valuation, earnings, analyst recommendations, profitability and institutional ownership.

-This is a summary of current ratings and target prices for Katapult and its competitors, as reported by MarketBeat.
+This is a breakdown of current recommendations for Katapult and its peers, as provided by MarketBeat.com.

 |Sell Ratings